ncpenke/py_ib_tws_server/README.md

     Example `EClient.reqHistoricalTicks`, `EWrapper.historicalTicks`, `EWrapper.historicalTicksBidAsk`, `EWrapper.historicalTicksLast`

-The high-level api definitions are captured in `ib_tws_server/api_definition.py`

 # Code Generation

-The code generation is implemented as part of the `codegen` module and can be run via `ib_tws_server/codegen/main.py`.
+The code generation is implemented as part of the `codegen` module and can be run via [ib_tws_server/codegen/main.py](./ib_tws_server/codegen/main.py).

-The code generator assumes the TWS API is available as part of the normal module search path.
-Therefore, the TWS API version can be changed by modifying the module path either via overriding the `PYTHONPATH` environment variable, using Python virtual environments or any other mechanism.
+The code generator assumes the TWS API is available as part of the python module search path.
+The TWS API version that the generator uses can be changed by modifying the module path via overriding the `PYTHONPATH` environment variable, using Python virtual environments, etc.

+The code generator uses definitions captured in [ib_tws_server/api_definition.py](./ib_tws_server/api_definition.py).
+These definitions describe the TWS API in terms of patterns described in the [TWS API Patterns](#tws-api-patterns) section.

 ## Generated Classes